-Where Can I Find Child Counselors Near Me?
+Where Can I Find A Child Therapist?

 Updated July 28, 2021

 Issues That Matter: When to Take Action

-- Emotional Problems.Sometimes, children experience issues that are much deeper than normal sadness or mood swings.
-If your child has outbursts that can't be controlled, acts out of anger in destructive ways, or exhibits emotional responses that seem abnormal, consider scheduling a therapy session with a mental health professional.
-Your child’s mental health should always be a concern.
+- Emotional Problems.
+Kids experience issues that are much deeper than normal sadness or mood swings.
+If your son or daughter has outbursts that can't be controlled, acts out of anger in destructive ways, or exhibits emotional responses that seem abnormal, consider scheduling a session with a health professional.
+Your kids' health should always be a concern.

 - Behavioral Issues.
-Just like emotional issues, inappropriate behavior is a normal part of childhood.
-For some reason, parents may find it a little hard to find a therapist.
-However, there are times when a specialist can be beneficial because your child’s mental health is a priority.
-If your child has been diagnosed with a behavioral disorder or struggles with a condition (ADHD, Autism, etc.) that influences their actions, learning healthy tools and coping mechanisms can be extremely beneficial for his or her mental health.
+Just like emotional issues, inappropriate behavior is a normal part of growing up.
+Parents may find it a little hard to find a healthcare provider.
+If your son or daughter has been diagnosed with a behavioral disorder or struggles with a condition (ADHD, Autism, etc.) that influences their actions, learning healthy tools and coping techniques can be very beneficial for his or her mind.

 - Self-Esteem Struggles.
-A major battle of parents today is figuring out how to help children feel good about themselves.
-Self-esteem proves to be a major issue even for adults, sometimes making them require a marriage and family therapist.
-School and social media bullying can chip away at self-esteem and lead to chronic feelings of worthlessness.
-Self-esteem matters a lot when talking about your child's mental health.
-If you've tried helping your child strengthen his or her self-image with minimal success, a child counselor specializing in adolescent issues might be the best person to help build a solid core and fortify your child’s mental health.
+A major battle of parents today is figuring out how to help kids feel good about themselves.
+Self-esteem proves to be a major issue even for adults, causing them to turn to a marriage and family counselor.
+School and online bullying can chip away at self-esteem and lead to chronic feelings of worthlessness.
+Self-esteem matters a lot when talking about your kids' health.
+If you've tried helping them strengthen his or her self-image with minimal success, a counselor specializing in adolescent issues might be the best person to help build a solid core and fortify your kid’s health.

 - Sexual Abuse or Trauma.
 One out of every five girls and one out of every twenty boys in the U.S. is a survivor of sexual abuse, according to the National Center for Victims of Crimes.
-Finding out that your child has been victimized in such a way can be traumatizing for parents and cause feelings of guilt.
-It can be often be hard to confront these feelings, leading to a lack of treatment.
-This creates even more pain and suffering for the one who has been hurt.
-For this reason, it is critical to put your child’s mental health as number one.
+Finding out that your son or daughter has experienced a trauma in such a way can be traumatizing for parents and cause feelings of guilt.
+It can be often be hard to confront these feelings, leading to a lack of care.
+This creates even more pain for the one who has been hurt.
+For this reason, it is critical to put your kid's health as number one.
 Getting help is the first step in recovery.

 How Can I Help My Child?

-Options for Finding Help for Your Child
+Options for Finding Help for Your Kids

 Previous ArticleThe Importance of Domestic Violence Counseling To End The Violence: Where Can I Find Domestic Violence Counseling Near Me?